aidlearning/AidLearning-FrameWork/READ.md

 Furthermore we provide an AI coding develop tool named Aid_code.
 It can provide you a visual AI programming experience by using Python from zero on our framework!
 It means that when it is installed, your Android phone owned a Linux system with GUI which can write and run AI program in it as same as in PC.

-Now you have a complete linux with a GUI running on Android (Real linux running on the busybox and not virtul environment.
+Now you have a complete linux with GUI running on Android (Real linux running on the busybox and not virtul environment.
 So it is faster and almost real-time.) and can write your AI code on it visually using the Python!
 <br> <br>

 <b>New Release : AidLearning 0.70</b>